garimaggupta/AITextAnalysis/README.md

 - Temporal Team for the workflow engine
 - OpenAI for the AI capabilities
 - Contributors and maintainers

-## 📞 Support

-For support, please:
-1. Check existing issues
-2. Create a new issue
-3. Join our Discord community

 ---
 Made with ❤️ by Garima